NI Railways

-The rail network in Northern Ireland is not part of the National Rail network of Great Britain, nor does it use Standard Gauge, instead using Irish Gauge in common with the Republic of Ireland.
+The rail network in Northern Ireland is not part of the National Rail network of Great Britain, nor does it use standard gauge, instead using Irish gauge in common with the Republic of Ireland.
 Also, NIR is the only commercial non-heritage passenger operator in the United Kingdom to operate a vertical integration model, with responsibility of all aspects of the network including running trains, maintaining rolling stock and infrastructure, and pricing.
 Since the Single European Railway Directive 2012, the company has allowed open access operations by other rail operators, although no operator has started such a service.
 In 2019, NI Railways carried over 15 million passengers.

 NIR jointly runs the Enterprise train service between Belfast and Dublin with Iarnród Éireann.
-There is no link to the rail system in Great Britain; proposals have been made, but allowances would have to be made for the different rail gauge (standard gauge) in use in Britain and Ireland (Irish gauge).
+There is no link to the rail system in Great Britain; proposals have been made, but allowances would have to be made for the different rail gauge in use in Britain (standard gauge) and Ireland (Irish gauge).